-Examples of prescribed or recommended medication include tablets, inhalers and creams and therapies could include home oxygen, domiciliary dialysis, nebulisers and exercise regimes to prevent complications such as contractures.
-Whilst medications and therapies do not necessarily have to be prescribed, there must be a consensus of medical opinion that supports their use in treatment of the condition.
+Examples of prescribed or recommended medication include tablets, inhalers and creams and therapies could include domiciliary dialysis, nebulisers and exercise regimens to prevent complications such as contractures.
+Whilst medications and therapies do not necessarily have to be prescribed, there must be a consensus of medical opinion that supports their use in treatment of the condition, hence the necessity for it at least to be recommended by a registered healthcare professional or pharmacist.